Domain Adaptation via Alignment of Operation Profile for Remaining Useful Lifetime Prediction

-In addition to fault diagnosis, transfer learning has also been recently increasingly applied to remaining useful life (RUL) prediction.
+Remaining useful life predictions have received increasing attention. \cite{li2023remaining} proposes a novel RUL prediction approach that combines knowledge of the sensor relationship and deep learning models.
+Recently, \cite{xiong2023adaptive} proposed an adaptive framework that can select the correct trained model according to failure modes.
+DSCN-DTAM was proposed in \cite{cheng2022two} and employs multiple regularization strategies and a double transferable attention mechanism to improve feature transferability in the presence of shift.
+Furthermore, transfer learning has also been recently increasingly applied to RUL prediction to increase the transferability of the learned feature,\cite{zhang2018transfer, ding2021remaining, cheng2022two}.
 For example, a transfer learning algorithm based on Bidirectional Long Short-Term Memory (BLSTM) recurrent neural networks was proposed in \cite{zhang2018transfer} for RUL estimation.
 The algorithm fine-tunes a model trained on a large amount of data from a source task with a small amount of data from a target task, usually a different but related task.
 The results showed that transfer learning is effective, except when transferring from a dataset of multiple operating conditions to a dataset of a single operating condition, leading to negative transfer learning.
 In addition to cases where labels are available for the target, also unsupervised domain adaptation approaches have been applied for RUL prediction.
 Different adversarial methods have been proposed to align the source and target domains and improve the performance of RUL prediction \cite{da2020remaining}.